Why the Gluten-Free Diet is So Popular

-At Nikkolette’s Macarons, we use entirely gluten-free ingredients.
+At Nikkolette’s Macarons, we use entirely gluten-free ingredients in our Minneapolis macaron bakery.
 Many people wonder if cutting out gluten might be right for them.
 Let’s look at why so many people are choosing to eat a gluten-free diet.

 Incredible popularity of gluten-free

 To be clear, being gluten-free means eating a diet that does not include wheat, rye, or barley, each of which contains the protein gluten.